Gifted and Talented K-4

 • CogAT Quantitative

-Program placement will be based on student performance compared to:
+Program placement will be based on student performance compared to local school norms.

 Students may be matched to multiple services.
-Students being matched to AI and home school based services will have the choice of program for their child.
 Students will be reassessed annually for consideration.
 As students develop their knowledge and skills, they may require gifted and talented services to reach their academic potential.

 Small Group Investigations